wieldphysics/wield-lab-doc/docs/iirrational/api_fitting_v1.rst

 Fitting API
 ============

 The library using a versioning scheme to preserve old heuristics in future versions.
-There will be an wavestate.iirrational.vN submodule that is **larger** Than the current full version number.
+There will be an wield.iirrational.vN submodule that is **larger** Than the current full version number.
 This one will _not_ be api stable or heuristics stable.
 The versions equal or below the current full version will be preserved.

-.. module:: wavestate.iirrational.v1
+.. module:: wield.iirrational.v1

 ---------------------
 v1 fitting interface